Dionisiy/CA/boundares-and-spacequiz.md

 - Which CSS property controls the inner space between an HTML element's content and its border?

-Answer: padding.
+**Answer**: padding.
 The CSS padding property controls the space between the content and the border of an HTML element.

-Which CSS property is like a picture frame which contains an HTML element?
+- Which CSS property is like a picture frame which contains an HTML element?

-Answer: border.
+**Answer**: `border`.
 The CSS border property marks the boundary of an HTML element.

 Which CSS property controls the space between an HTML element and the next nearest element\(s\)?